PoW vs PoS: Introduction

 What Is Proof Of Work?

 Powerful computers used by miners must solve complex puzzles in the proof of work consensus algorithm.
 Trial and error are used to resolve problems.
 The first miner to figure out the riddle or cryptographic equation has the privilege of adding new blocks to the blockchain for transactions.
-After a miner has confirmed the block, the digital currency is added to the blockchain.
+After the miner confirms the block, the blockchain adds the digital currency.
 The miner is also compensated in cryptocurrencies.

 A proof-of-work system requires powerful, rapid computers.
 The cryptocurrency network uses a lot of energy, so transaction times may become slower as it grows.